juanpablopizarro/iot-bootcamp/examples/Led Example/README.md

 ![Ports](https://github.com/juanpablopizarro/iot-bootcamp/blob/develop/images/Ports.png)

-When asked for the port enter that name.
+When asked for the port enter that name and baud rate 115200.

-The code in python is as follows:
+5. Go to "main.py" and copy the code:

 ```python
 from machine import Pin
 from time import sleep